cse110-sp23-group30/cse110-sp23-group30/admin/meetings/043023-brainstorm-1.md

 - cootie catcher
 - sticks

-We also found some fortue telling websites and apps realated to our topics.
+We also found some fortue telling sites and apps realated to our topics.
 We currently planed to ask the user to cook their own Fortune cookies.
 Some possible features: